 - I am 43 year-old woman and have been increasing my exercise workout intensity greatly over the past year.
 At the same time, I started to experience diarrhea and heartburn, and I often have to find a bathroom fast.
 Could my exercise routine be causing this?

-- The well-documented beneficial effects that result from keeping up a regular exercise program include better sleep habits, stronger bones, fewer heart problems, and tighter glucose control in diabetes.
+- The benefits of keeping up a regular exercise program are well-documented and include better sleep habits, stronger bones, weight loss with maintenance and/or gain of lean muscle mass, fewer heart problems, and tighter glucose control in diabetes.

 To begin with, untreated reflux, which causes heartburn, is common.
 It can lead to needless suffering.
 Most often reflux happens when the muscle between the esophagus and the stomach (lower esophageal sphincter, or LES) relaxes at the wrong time.
 There is evidence that exercise can lead to a decrease in the LES pressure resulting in more reflux episodes.

 Eating too soon prior to exercise can also lead to LES relaxations.
 Plus, the type of exercise one is involved with can affect reflux episodes.
 The jarring effects of running appear to cause more reflux episodes than a similar workload involving a low-impact exercise like cycling.

 Therapy can include medicines and changing one’s exercise plan.
 Ask your doctor what medication is best for you.
 Drugs like H2 blockers and proton pump inhibitors can reduce both acid exposure and symptoms.
 In addition, choosing an exercise like cycling or swimming, instead of running, may help those athletes who have persistent reflux.

 Diarrhea and urgency (needing a bathroom within minutes after feeling the urge to have a bowel movement) are common symptoms in endurance athletes, especially long-distance runners.